VISIT SARATOGA SPRINGS

 Just east of the busy downtown district lies a stunning Japanese garden on the grounds of Yaddo – a 400-acre artists' community that nurtures the creative process by providing an opportunity for artists to work without interruption.
 Admire the exquisite flowers, plants and scenery as you take it all in.
 With free admission, Yaddo is a one-of-a-kind treasure.

-Hundreds of acres of lush, well-groomed grounds and several mineral springs make up Spa State Park, which is also home to both of Opera Saratoga’s 2015 performance venues – The Spa Little Theater and The National Museum of Dance.
+Hundreds of acres of lush, well-groomed grounds and several mineral springs make up Spa State Park, which is also home to Opera Saratoga’s principal performance venue – The Spa Little Theater.
 The springs for which the city is named are the only naturally carbonated mineral springs east of the Rocky Mountains.
 Mineral water for drinking and bathing, long a European tradition for the health conscious, was the impetus for the explosive development of the city.
 In 1831, with the advent of the railroad, tourism blossomed.
 ‘Taking the cure’ at Saratoga became a firmly established tradition for thousands of visitors – a tradition you can still enjoy today.
-Also within Spa State Park is the Saratoga Performing Arts Center (SPAC), celebrating its 50th Anniversary this season.
+Also within Spa State Park is the Saratoga Performing Arts Center (SPAC), summer home of New York City Ballet and The Philadelphia Orchestra.